Nefeline/frontend-nanodegree-mobile-portfolio/README.md

 	- (PS: To see the developer version of main.js go to 01_source/js/main.js);
 	- Efficiency improvements in the changePizzaSizes function (line 451);
 	- Frame rate improvements in updatePositions function (line 508).
+	- Function updated to dynamically calculate the number of pizzas needed to fill the screen using inner.height properties (line 539)
 * Gulp:
 	- The minification of CSS, JS, html and image optimizations were made automatically with Gulp.
 	- Source file = 01_source